 Related Party Transactions - Full disclosure of the details, nature, extent and all other material information on transactions with related parties in the Company’s financial statements and quarterly and annual reports to the SEC and PSE shall be observed at all times.
 Details of transactions entered into by the Company with related parties are required to be reviewed by independent directors in accordance with the RPT Policy, to ensure these are conducted at arms’ length.

 Policy on Accountability, Integrity and Vigilance (Whistleblowing Policy) – This was adopted to create an environment where concerns and issues, made in good faith, may be raised freely within the organization.
-Any director, officer or employee may accomplish an incident report on suspected or actual violations of the Code of Ethics, the Company’s Code of Conduct or any other applicable policy, law or regulation.
+Any director, officer, employee customers, shareholders, vendors, suppliers and other stakeholders may accomplish an incident report on suspected or actual violations of the Code of Ethics, the Company’s Code of Conduct or any other applicable policy, law or regulation.
 The policy provides for a conduct of investigation of the incident report.
 The policy also includes provisions for non-retaliation against filer of the incident report.
 Upon receipt of the incident report, Management conducts an investigation on its merit, subject to due process, and impose applicable penalties and sanctions thereafter.